sandra-frontdev/peerjs-video-chat/README.md

 For more informations visit <https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/>

-## How to run video-chat app ##
+## Running your video-chat app ##

-Open a terminal and go to `peerjs-video-chat` directory:

-Run npm install
+After doing all this start your app with the following command:

-Run npm start
+npm start

-After that open one tab with <https://localhost:3000>
+Now one tab with <https://localhost:3000>
 And open second tab with <https://localhost:3000>

 ## Important note ##